 In short, magnesium is an important mineral when it comes to preventing diseases and keeping your heart healthy.

 Optimizing Magnesium Levels

 So now that we have a better understanding of magnesium in relation to our health, let’s talk about how to optimize our magnesium levels.
 Thankfully, one of the best ways to help optimize your magnesium levels is simply by eating magnesium-rich foods.

 If you aren’t too keen on eating leafy greens, you can always try juicing your greens!
 Some foods that are high in magnesium are:

 - Raspberries, tomatoes, strawberries

 - Seeds and nuts

 These are only a few foods that are high in magnesium, but there are many more to choose from!
-Of course if you are very low in magnesium, it’s recommended you meet with doctor and take supplements to bring levels back to optimal and then you can maintain with health magnesium rich foods again.
+Of course, if you are very low in magnesium, it’s recommended you meet with a doctor and take supplements to bring levels back to optimal, and then you can maintain healthy magnesium-rich foods again.